doronseg/how-i-met-your-bot-LEGACY/README.md

-# Oscar Stinson Discord Bot
+# how i met your bot

-This repository is for the Oscar Stinson Discord bot from the [Oscar Stinson Discord Server](https://discord.gg/himym).
+This repository is for how i met your bot from the [how i met your bot](https://discord.gg/himym).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.